ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript Basics to Intermediate: A Practical Guide with Examples - <a href="https://medium.com/@k23raj/javascript-basics-to-intermediate-a-practical-guide-with-examples-daea0f39c60b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `K23raj`**

+<blockquote>JavaScript is the backbone of modern web development.
+Whether you want to build interactive websites, mobile apps, or server-side logic…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Top 5 JavaScript Regex Tricks Every Developer Should Know in 2025 - <a href="https://medium.com/@asierr/top-5-javascript-regex-tricks-every-developer-should-know-in-2025-b139f94dcc5b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `asierr.dev`**

+<blockquote>Regex can feel like black magic — but when you tame it, it’s one of the sharpest tools in a JavaScript dev’s kit.
+Continue reading on Medium »</blockquote>

+<h3>3.
+Your Job Queues Are Holding You Back — Go Fully Flow-Based with Fiber Yields - <a href="https://medium.com/tech-vibes/your-job-queues-are-holding-you-back-go-fully-flow-based-with-fiber-yields-c574e3f54eb7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Asian Digital Hub`**

+<blockquote>You’re not scaling.
+You’re stalling.
+And the bottleneck?
+It’s not your CPU.
+It’s not your database.
+Continue reading on Tech Vibes »</blockquote>

+<h3>4.
+Top JavaScript Interview Questions for Intermediate Developers (2025 Edition) ‍ - <a href="https://the-expert-developer.medium.com/top-javascript-interview-questions-for-intermediate-developers-2025-edition-123e53d386a2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Expert Developer`**

+<blockquote>As JavaScript continues to evolve with modern syntax, performance features, and architectural patterns, interview questions are becoming…
+Continue reading on Medium »</blockquote>

+<h3>5.
 Is JavaScript Interpreted or Compiled?
 (Spoiler: It’s Both) - <a href="https://medium.com/@aydanabbasli/is-javascript-interpreted-or-compiled-spoiler-its-both-9e0c3202fd2b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aydan Abbasova`**

 <blockquote>❓Does JavaScript eventually turn my code into machine code on the CPU?
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>6.
 How to Deploy a Full Stack Java Application on AWS- NareshIt - <a href="https://nareshit.medium.com/how-to-deploy-a-full-stack-java-application-on-aws-nareshit-73bd9ed84315?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Naresh I Technologies`**

 <blockquote>A Complete Guide for Beginners (With Naresh i Technologies Insights)
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>7.
 Drag and Drop Reordering in Org Charts with Balkan OrgChart - <a href="https://medium.com/@pesheva/drag-and-drop-reordering-in-org-charts-with-balkan-orgchart-e3b19d2cf0c6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Zornitsa Pesheva`**

 <blockquote>Interactive org charts are a great way to visualize hierarchies — but what if you want to change the order of sibling nodes on the fly?
 In…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>8.
 Questions/answers to have in mind for your JavaScript Interview — Chapter two — Values & Types - <a href="https://medium.com/@ricardogranda/questions-answers-to-have-in-mind-for-your-javascript-interview-chapter-two-values-types-185e492482cd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ricardo Granda Vásquez`**

 <blockquote>In comparison with languages like Java or C#, JavaScript is a dynamically typed language.
 The type of a variable is determined at runtime…
 Continue reading on Medium »</blockquote>

-<h3>5.
-JavaScript’s Array.findLast() and findLastIndex(): The Hidden Gems You Should Be Using - <a href="https://medium.com/@asierr/javascripts-array-findlast-and-findlastindex-the-hidden-gems-you-should-be-using-f5beba413e25?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**

-<blockquote>Every JavaScript developer knows find() and indexOf()—but how often do you need to search from the end of an array?
-That’s where the newer…
-Continue reading on Medium »</blockquote>

-<h3>6.
-10 JavaScript Snippets That Make Coding So Much Easier - <a href="https://medium.com/@developerawam/10-javascript-snippets-that-make-coding-so-much-easier-1081102bad8a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer Awam`**

-<blockquote>Save time, write less, and reuse more — these handy snippets are perfect for real-world projects.
-Continue reading on Medium »</blockquote>

-<h3>7.
-JavaScript’s Pipe Operator (|>): The Missing Link to Cleaner, Functional Code - <a href="https://javascript.plainenglish.io/javascripts-pipe-operator-the-missing-link-to-cleaner-functional-code-69b5868c5cd6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakesh Kumar`**

-<blockquote>What if your messy nested function calls could read like a step-by-step recipe?
-Say hello to JavaScript’s upcoming pipe operator — your…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>